-Kate Drake (PH39575) works full-time as a private physiotherapist for KidsPhysio.
-She sees children in Milton Keynes and surrounding villages.
+Kate Drake (PH39575) works full-time as a private physiotherapist for KidsPhysio, working with children and families in Milton Keynes.

 Kate graduated in 1988 as a Chartered Physiotherapist from Pinderfield's College of Physiotherapy, Wakefield, West Yorkshire.
 She has worked in Pontefract, Milton Keynes, Bedford, Aylesbury, Luton and London.

 Kate also employed as a part-time Visiting Tutor for two years for Coventry University, supporting and examining physiotherapy students during their clinical placements.
 Working for the charity ‘Surrey Romania Aid’, Kate visited North East Romania many times between 1996 and 2004, initially working directly with the children and then undertaking a management and therapy advisory role.

 Kate passed the ‘Certificate in Paediatric Physiotherapy’ with a merit.
 This was a block release course at Birmingham University, covering a wide range of topics pertaining to children’s physiotherapy.

 Kate is a Bobath Trained Therapist.
 She has attended the eight-week Bobath Course and two one-week refresher courses as well as numerous practical workshops and visits to the Bobath Centre in London.
 Bobath Therapy is a treatment approach, also known as Neurodevelopmental Therapy, is beneficial for children with neurological problems, especially cerebral palsy.

 Kate has trained in the techniques of Elastic Therapeutic Taping which has been shown to help children with a very wide range of problems, from musculo-skeletal, ie joint aches and pains through to helping to reduce excessive drooling in a child with severe CP.